 Click here to view Shared Resources from CJC’s Standing for Racial Justice Committee

 The rabbis set aside the month before Passover to prepare for the Passover experience.
 Cleaning, shopping, changing dishes, and preparing the Seders were seen as time-consuming events that enhanced the overall experience of the holiday.
 This year, as we recite we were slaves in the land of Egypt, let us remember that institutional racism in the United States still holds many African Americans back from living free and just lives.
 In preparation for Passover, consider listening to this webinar that Rabbi Starr gave in the beginning of March about Historical Trauma, or using this Dayenu written by Rabbi Starr at your Seder.
-If you have any comments or questions about either, please contact Rabbi Starr.

 This presentation was held March 1, 2021